bytecodealliance/wasm-micro-runtime/samples/wasi-threads/README.md

 # "WASI threads" sample introduction

 Currently, since the `wasi-sdk` does not have thread support in the latest release, make sure to have [wasi-libc](https://github.com/WebAssembly/wasi-libc) installed.
-Build it with threads enabled, e.g.
+After cloning, build the branch `wasi-sdk-17` with threads enabled, e.g.

 ```shell
 make \